Graffioh/graffioh/mds/chronicles/bpe-tokenizer.md

 the other culript is: pretokenize is iterating through all the words in the training corpus, and what i was doing to these words was converting them into bytes! this conversion was being done a lot lot of times, and that slowed down everything.
 The fix is to actually convert to bytes only when needed, since strings are easily converted without losing any ordering and such (string is just an 'encoding' of n-bytes)

-the conversion is now done here, when frequency table chunk is aggregate from the parallel processing:
+the conversion is now done here, when frequency table chunk is aggregated from the parallel processing:

 ```python
  with Pool(